ZMcGroarty/Academic-Advising/pages/undergradaute.md

 [Student Financial Services](https://sfs.temple.edu/financial-aid-types)

 ## Fly in Four
 Take charge of your future and limit your debt.
 The Fly in 4 partnership allows you to complete your degree on time — or Temple will pay for your remaining course work.
 Graduating on time means your path to success starts sooner.
-For our part, we provide you with the resources you need to graduate in four years, like academic advising and classes offered when you need them.
+We provide you with the resources you need to graduate in four years, like academic advising and classes offered when you need them.
 You commit to doing what it takes to blaze your career path in four years.

 [Learn How to Fly in Four](http://fly.temple.edu/)